 Curricular practicum, or curricular practical training, is a supervised practical experience that is the application of previously studied theory.
 The curricular practicum must provide students with valuable learning experience and must significantly increase their knowledge in their program of study.
 It is defined as alternative work/study, internship, cooperative education, or any other type of required internship or practicum that is offered by sponsoring employers through cooperative agreements with the school and the course is an integral part of an established curriculum.
 At least three hours of work in a practical setting has the credit equivalency of one hour of classroom lecture (1 unit).
-To be eligible to take this course, the student must have obtained a written agreement that outlines the arrangement between the institution and the practicum site (including specific learning objectives, course requirements, and evaluation criteria), and received approval by a designated advisor.
+To be eligible to take this course, the student must be in good standing, have completed at least two semesters of coursework required in his/her degree program, have obtained a written agreement that outlines the arrangement between the institution and the practicum site (including specific learning objectives, course requirements, and evaluation criteria), and received approval by a designated advisor.
 F-1 International students must follow additional rules required by the U.S. Immigration and Customs Enforcement.
 Information and instructions concerning this course are provided in the online application form.
 This is a part-time practicum course taken by the graduate student to work no more than twenty hours each week during the approved practicum period.
 Failure in this course will prevent the student from taking any curricular practicum course afterwards.